 Our first CMHA-S-based product candidate, EyeGate Ocular Bandage Gel ("OBG"), is a topically applied 0.75% CMHA-S eye drop formulation that has completed three in-man clinical trials.
-We announced positive topline data from the initial trial and follow-on trial evaluating the ability of OBG to manage ocular surface re-epithelialization following photorefractive keratectomy ("PRK") surgery.
+We announced positive topline data from the initial trial and follow-on trial evaluating the ability of OBG to manage ocular surface re-epithelialization, or corneal wound healing, following photorefractive keratectomy ("PRK") surgery.
 We also announced positive topline data from our first clinical trial focused on treating patients with punctate epitheliopathies ("PE").
-We initiated a pivotal study for the indication of PRK in the second quarter of 2019 with topline data expected by year end 2019.
+We initiated the pivotal study for corneal wound healing in patients who have undergone PRK surgery in the second quarter of 2019, with topline data expected by year end 2019.
 Assuming positive data from this study, we plan to file for commercialization for this indication shortly thereafter.
 Additionally, the FDA approved the initiation of a follow-on trial for the indication of PE in the third quarter of 2019, with topline data expected by year end 2019.
-OBG eye drops create a thin, durable and protective coating to the damaged surface of the eye, serving to facilitate and manage corneal reepithelization.
+OBG eye drops create a thin, durable and protective coating to the damaged surface of the eye, serving to facilitate and manage corneal re-epithelization.
 OBG is intended for the protection of the ocular surface and the management of corneal epithelial wounds, defects, and epitheliopathies.